-The Association and its sister organisations recently launched (April 2018) online version of Code of Behaviour (Underage), the joint Code of Best Practice in Youth Sport.
-This Code has been agreed between the GAA, the Ladies Gaelic Football Association, the Camogie Association, GAA Handball Ireland and the Rounders Council of Ireland.
+The Association and its sister organisations recently launched the updated online version of Code of Behaviour (Underage).
+This Code has been agreed between the GAA, the Ladies Gaelic Football Association, the Camogie Association, GAA Handball and GAA Rounders.

 GAA Social Media Policy & Guidelines

 The GAA Social Media Policy & Guidelines were updated at the beginning of 2019.
 They contain some significant additions and changes; many due to the introduction of GDPR and how it impacts our use of digital and social channels.
 As we come into a very busy time of year, we would like to remind our Members of this updated document.
 It is crucial that anyone who has access to a social media channel representing a GAA Unit, or who communicates with members via digital channels or messaging apps is familiar with this document and abides by its direction.